rifat-simoom/hexarch/README.md

 ---

-## SuuCat Microservices Architecture Overview
+## Hexarch Microservices Architecture Overview
 ![microserviceArchitectureOverview](img/microserviceArchitectureOverview.png)

 ## Contributing
-:star: Star this project on GitHub - it's the first step to become a SuuCat supporter!
+:star: Star this project on GitHub - it's the first step to become a Hexarch supporter!

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.